Skip to main content Skip to footer

 If there is a medication shortage

 If your pharmacy does not have a supply of your prescription, the first step is to try other pharmacies, as another one may have it in stock.
-Your local pharmacy may also help you to find a supply, or you can use the find a pharmacy page on the NHS website to find one near you.
-You can ask for your prescription to be made available to other pharmacies.
+You can use the find a pharmacy page on the NHS website to find one near you.

-If you are still unable to get your prescription, please contact your ADHD service or GP for advice.
 There are alternatives available in most cases, but they may not be suitable for everyone.
-Your ADHD service or GP may be able to advise on an alternative treatment; they may recommend a dose change or short treatment break and direct you to additional self-help resources.
+Your ADHD service or GP may be able to advise on alternatives for you, or they may recommend a dose change or short treatment break and direct you to additional self-help resources.
 There are various support organisations and groups for people with ADHD across the North East and North Cumbria (see below for details).

 If you run out

-Methylphenidate: For most methylphenidate products there is an equivalent product that can be substituted.
+Methylphenidate: for most methylphenidate products there is an equivalent product that can be substituted.
 These medicines can safely be stopped for a few days, for example over weekends.

-Atomoxetine: Can be stopped without ill effects.
+Atomoxetine: can be stopped without ill effects.
 Taking atomoxetine some days and not others may not work well.
 It is usually best to either stop completely or to continue taking some every day.

-Guanfacine: If you are taking this medication, it is important to reduce slowly before stopping and this must be done under the guidance of your ADHD clinician.
+Guanfacine: If you are taking this medication, it is very important to reduce slowly before stopping and this must be done under the guidance of your ADHD clinician.

 If you have further questions, please speak with your ADHD service or GP practice.